-Senate set to pass sweeping opioids package
+Senate passes sweeping opioids package

 While addictions to opioids are declining, heroin overdose deaths are rising.
 That’s not because more people are using heroin, but because the drug is being laced with fentanyl - an incredibly potent, inexpensive and synthetic opioid.
 The Centers for Disease Control estimates that of the 72,000 overdose-related deaths in 2017, 30,000 were caused by synthetic opioids.

 The Senate bill addresses the ease with which synthetic opioids are shipped from overseas, typically from China.
-A provision from Sen. Rob Portman (R-Ohio) requires the postal service to screen packages coming from overseas and receive electronic data about the packages' content -- something that as of now only commercial carriers have to do.
+A provision from Portman requires the postal service to screen packages coming from overseas and receive electronic data about the packages' content -- something that as of now only commercial carriers have to do.
 The House legislation contains similar language.

 Additionally, the Senate bill seeks to increase access to treatment for people with substance abuse disorders, particularly through a grant for recovery centers where people getting over their addictions can find temporary housing, job training and other assistance during that transition.